-A characteristic of bedforms is their mobility (Table 3).
-Sand waves tend to move slowly (metres per year) or flex their crests with (tidal) currents.
-Smaller-scale ripples tend to be more mobile, in the order of metres per day.
+A characteristic of bedforms is their mobility.
+Sand waves tend to move slowly (metre per year) or flex their crests with tidal currents.
+Ripples tend to be more mobile, in the order of a metre per day (Morelissen et al., 2003).

-SSUE 07
+SSUE 04